 Professor Michael Bohlander holds the Chair in Comparative and International Criminal Law at Durham Law School.
 From 2015 – 2019, he was the International Co-Investigating Judge at the Extraordinary Chambers in the Courts of Cambodia in Phnom Penh.
 In 2017, he was appointed a judge at the Kosovo Specialist Chambers in the Hague.
 He is the author/editor of over 200 publications, including translations of his work into Chinese, Farsi, French, Khmer, Spanish and Turkish.

-Visions of Sharīʿa: An Introduction, Ali-Reza Bhojani
+Preface Notes on Contributors Visions of Sharīʿa: An Introduction Ali-Reza Bhojani

-Epilogue, Robert Gleave
+Epilogue Robert Gleave

-Appendix: al-Sayyid ʿAlī al-Ḥusaynī al-Sīstānī on Uṣūl al-fiqh in Twelver Shi’i thought: its importance and historical phases, Ali-Reza Bhojani
+Appendix: al-Sayyid ʿAlī al-Ḥusaynī al-Sīstānī on Uṣūl al-fiqh in Twelver Shīʿī Thought: Its Importance and Historical Phases Ali-Reza Bhojani

 Scholars of comparative law, islamic law, and shia or islamic theology